The Short Guide To Overcoming Imposter Syndrome

 Imposter syndrome is also known as imposter phenomenon, imposterism, fraud syndrome or the imposter experience.

 It is where you can doubt your own skills, talents or accomplishments and have a persistent fear of being exposed as a fraud.
-This can be really debilitating and many people suffer with this at certain times in their lives.
+This can be really debilitating and many people suffer from this at certain times in their lives.

 Examples could be:

-• When securing a new position after going through interviews
+- When securing a new position after going through interviews

-• Getting into a college or university
+- Getting into a college or university

-• Achieving a promotion
+- Achieving a promotion

 Research has highlighted that there is a link between imposter syndrome and low self-esteem, perfectionism, self-worth, family expectations and anxiety.

-Well known individuals have suffered with Imposter Syndrome, including:
+Well-known individuals have suffered with Imposter Syndrome, including:

 David Tennant, Emma Watson, Billy Connolly and Michelle Obama.